SujaiShanmugam-code/Basic-Java-project/README.md

 Basic-Java-project

-Project Overview
+Project Overview :

 The Basic Java Project is a console-based application designed to demonstrate fundamental Java concepts such as object-oriented programming, collections, and input validation.
-This project provides a simple yet functional implementation of a Bus Reservation System that allows users to book bus tickets, check availability, and manage reservations.
+This project provides a simple yet functional implementation of a Bus Reservation System that allows users to enter thier detais like bus number, name and date for reservations.

 Features :